Manoj21500566/serversideprocessing/README.md

 ### Step 1:
 Design your website for calculation using wireframe work.
 ### Step 2:
-Then to execute the coding in serverside.
+Then to execute the coding in serverside
 ### Step 3:
 Use views.py to execute the coding in serverside
 ### Step 4:
 Mention the path of the website in urls.py.
 ### Step 5:
 Publish the website in the given URL.

 ## PROGRAM :
+'''
 Area.html:
 <!DOCTYPE html>
 <html>